Last updated: 1st November 2025

 (b) Cotiss will perform any Technical Services in a professional and workmanlike manner (the Technical Services Warranty).

-10.2.
-Warranty Remedy: If you consider that Cotiss has breached either of the warranties given in clause 10.1 (Limited Warranty), you must promptly notify Cotiss of your claim (and in any event, within 30 days of discovering the issue giving rise to the claim).
-If it is determined that the relevant Service has been provided in breach of any warranty in clause 10.1, then Cotiss will use reasonable efforts to correct the non-conformity.
-If Cotiss cannot do so within 60 days of your warranty claim, either party may terminate the affected Order as relates to the non-conforming Service.
+If you consider that Cotiss has breached either of the warranties given in clause 10.1 (Limited Warranty), you must promptly notify Cotiss of your claim (and in any event, within 30 days of discovering the issue giving rise to the claim).
+If it is determined that the relevant Platform or Technical Service has been provided in breach of any warranty in clause 10.1, then Cotiss will use reasonable efforts to correct the non-conformity.
+If Cotiss cannot do so within 60 days of your warranty claim, either party may terminate the affected Order as relates to the non-conforming Platform or Technical Service.
 If this Agreement is terminated in accordance with this clause 10.2, Cotiss will then refund to you any pre-paid, unused fees for the terminated portion of the Subscription Term (for the Performance Warranty) or for the non-conforming Technical Services (for the Technical Services Warranty).
 The remedies outlined in this clause 10.2 shall constitute Cotiss' entire liability and your (and your Users') exclusive remedy for the breach of the warranties set out in clause 10.1.

-10.3.
-Warranty exclusions: Cotiss is not responsible for any claimed breach of any warranty set out in clause 10.1 to the extent caused by or relating to:
+Cotiss is not responsible for any claimed breach of any warranty set out in clause 10.1 to the extent caused by or relating to:

 (a) issues caused by misuse or unauthorised modifications;